zonneplan/KiBot/README.md

                  KiKit 1.0.5 (the last to support KiCad 5) shown some incompatibilities.
                  Note that you don't need to specify the units for all distances.
-                 If they are omitted they are assumed to be `default_units`.
+                 If they are omitted they are assumed to be `units`.
                  The same is valid for angles, using `default_angles`
   * Valid keys:
     - **`comment`**: [string=''] A comment for documentation purposes.